Tenant-Owned Affordable Housing in DC Secures $30M in Financing

 A new affordable housing development in Washington, D.C.’s Shepherd Park neighborhood is ready to get off the ground, after closing on financing from various public programs.

-The residents of the 7428-7434 Georgia Avenue Tenants Association exercised their rights under the Tenant Opportunity to Purchase Act to obtain the existing three-building complex last year.
+Last year, the residents of the 7428-7434 Georgia Avenue Tenants Association exercised their rights under the Tenant Opportunity to Purchase Act to acquire the existing three-building complex, according to a prepared statement.

 Lock 7 Development is heading the $33.7 million redevelopment, which will include demolishing the two-story apartment buildings currently on the site and constructing a new building.
 All current tenants have been relocated as part of the agreement with the developer.